ThKrypt/QualCoder/07-Coding-Text.md

 Coded text segments can be memoed - through the right-click menu, by pressing 'm' or by clicking on the pencil and red notepad icon.
 Text under a code with a memo is italicised.

-Important coded texts, such as exemplars for a report, can be flagged Important by using the right-click menu when on the coded text and selecting Important.
-The button wit hthe start underneath the codes tree toggles between showing all coded text and coded text flagged as important.
+Important coded texts, such as exemplars for a report, can be flagged _Important_ by using the right-click menu when on the coded text and selecting the Important option.
+The button with the Star symbol underneath the codes tree toggles between showing all coded text and coded text flagged as important.

 ## Overlapping codes